touying-typ/touying/docs/docs/build-your-own-theme.md

 Creating your own theme with Touying might seem a bit complex initially due to the introduction of various concepts.
 However, fear not; if you successfully create a custom theme with Touying, you'll likely experience the convenience and powerful customization features it offers.
 You can refer to the [source code of existing themes](https://github.com/touying-typ/touying/tree/main/themes) for guidance.
 The key steps to implement are:

-- Customize the `register` function to initialize the global singleton `s`.
+- Customize the `register` function to initialize the global singleton `store`.
 - Customize the `init` method.
 - Define a color theme by modifying the `self.colors` member variable.
 - Customize the `alert` method (optional).